camStryk3r/deploy-sourcegraph/overlays/namespaced/README.md

 This is a convenient kustomization that adds the specified namespace to all objects.

-If you replace `ns-sourcegraph` with your namespace value, make sure to do it in all the places in this directory tree.
+If you replace `sourcegraph-dev` with your namespace value, make sure to do it in all the places in this directory tree.

 To use it, execute the following command from the root directory of this repository: